Don’t we all wish there were more than 24 hours in a day?

 Give your full attention to your blocked task before moving to the next one.

-If you find yourself being distracted by other tasks — whether they’re related to work or your personal life — keep a notebook down so you can jot them down and return to your main task.
+If other tasks are distracting you — whether they’re related to work or your personal life — jot them down and return to your main task.

-Why it works: Studies show that when you multitask, not only do you work slower, but you also make more mistakes.
-In the end, if you’re multitasking, you’re wasting your time.
+Why it works: When you multitask, you work slower and make more mistakes.
+In other words: If you’re multitasking, you’re wasting your time.

 9. Take Lots of (Scheduled) Breaks